malcolmsparks/clj-logging-config/README.md

 ## Appender names

 By default, appenders are added.
-The problem is that in Clojure you often recompile a namespace, so a new appender would get added every time.
+The problem is that in some Clojure programming environments you recompile namespace frequently, which would cause a new appender to get added on each occurance.
 The library addresses this problem by giving every appender a name- if you don't specify it defaults to <code>_default</code>.
-But you can specify it if you want :-
+When you call <code>set-logger!</code> it replaces any existing logger with the same name.
+If you want more control over this (for example, to add appenders to a prior logging configuration non-destructivly) you can specify the appender name explicitly :-

-    (set-logger! :appender-name "access-log")
+    (set-logger! :name "access-log")

+## Thread-local logging

+(Coming soon)